Sign Up

 Rectal Administration

-The rectal route is an alternative site for systemic drug administration when nausea, vomiting, seizures, or preparation for surgery preclude the use of oral dosage formulations (Tayman, 2020).
+The rectal route is an alternative site for systemic drug administration.
+This may be beneficial if there is nausea, vomiting, seizures, or preparation for surgery precludes the use of oral dosage formulations.
+The rectal route is generally absorbed quicker in neonates (Ruggiero et al., 2019).

 Loading Doses